-- The extent to which the applicant organization, project staff, and network of rural hospital technical experts have the capabilities to fulfill the needs of the proposed project, as evidenced in Attachment 5 (project organizational chart), Attachment 2 (staffing plan and job descriptions), and Attachment 3 (biographical sketches for all key personnel). - The extent to which the application demonstrates the capacity and planning for effective program management to meet all program requirements and expectations, including a plan for governance and decision making for managing of a network of rural hospital technical experts. - Assesses whether the application's Staffing Plan in Attachment 2 provides sufficient detail about the role and responsibilities of all key personnel. - The extent to which the application demonstrates the organization's capacity to develop a network of hospital technical experts with financial, operational, and clinical expertise and a strong track record of working with rural hospitals. - The extent to which signed Letters of Agreement from all key stakeholders and consultants in Attachment 4 support the development of a network of rural hospital technical experts capable of providing the technical assistance specified in this Notice of Funding Opportunity. - The strength of the applicant organization and their network of rural hospital technical experts' experience providing TA to rural hospitals to enhance and/or expand service lines and improve hospital financial sustainability.
+- The extent to which the applicant organization, project staff, and network of rural healthcare organization technical experts have the capabilities to carry out all aspects of the proposed project, as evidenced in Attachment 5 (project organizational chart), Attachment 2 (staffing plan and job descriptions), and Attachment 3 (biographical sketches for all key personnel). - The extent to which the application demonstrates the capacity and planning for effective program management to meet all program requirements and expectations, including a plan for governance and decision making for managing of a network of rural healthcare organization technical experts. - Assesses whether the application's Staffing Plan in Attachment 2 provides sufficient detail about the role and responsibilities of all key personnel.

+- The extent to which the application demonstrates the organization's capacity to develop a network of rural healthcare organization technical experts with financial, operational, quality, and clinical expertise and a strong track record of working with rural healthcare organizations.
+As applicable, identifies staff/or consultants who are located in, familiar with, or have worked with rural healthcare organizations in the Appalachian Region. - The extent to which the application demonstrates the organization's and the rural healthcare organization technical experts' history of working specifically with rural healthcare organizations in FORHP-designated rural areas (https://data.hrsa.gov/tools/rural-health) at the national or regional level.
+As applicable, describes history of providing TA to rural healthcare organizations specifically located in the Appalachian region, including the results of the TA provided. - The extent to which signed Letters of Agreement from all key stakeholders and consultants in Attachment 4 support the development of a network of rural healthcare organization technical experts capable of providing the technical assistance specified in this Notice of Funding Opportunity. - The strength of the applicant organization and their rural healthcare organization technical experts' experience providing TA to rural healthcare organizations to build capacity to improve their financial and operational performance as well as the quality of care they provide.